 - Keep track of your email analytics.
 Once you start seeing patterns, you can make more informed decisions.
 If your marketing automation provider doesn’t provide analytics by time of day or day of week, you might find this spreadsheet highly valuable.
 It’ll automatically calculate your average open and CTO rates for specific days or times.
 All you have to do is enter your subject line, day of week, time of day, open rate and CTO rate.

-- Once you find certain days are working for you, start sending on those days more often.
+- Find your calendar winners.
+Once you find certain days are working for you, start sending on those days more often.

 But don’t stop there!
 Once you understand the day of the week that works best for you, you should also determine the time of day that works best for you.